Microsoft OneNote: How to use

 Image showing how to add rule lines in a Notebook.

-You can also switch the background of each page with a variety of page colours to choose from which may support students to alleviate visual stress and improve symptoms commonly related to dyslexia such as low reading rate, accuracy, and comprehension.
+You can also switch the background of each page with a variety of page colours to choose from which may help students to alleviate visual stress and improve symptoms commonly related to dyslexia, such as a low reading rate, accuracy, and comprehension.

 Image showing how to add a background colour in a Notebook.